Gains in mining stocks nudge UK's FTSE higher

 "Longer term, there is still quite a bit of upside to come

-have still got scope for an earnings-driven rally on a 12- to
+scope for an earnings-driven rally on a 12 to 18-month view," he